-The BALI programme was designed to explore the obstacles and barriers facing aspiring Black* leaders and give them the knowledge, skills and strategies to overcome them.
+The BALI programme was designed to explore the obstacles and barriers facing aspiring Global Majority* leaders and give them the knowledge, skills and strategies to overcome them.
 BALI is a Global Majority only space to ensure that all participants are afforded a safe environment to consider how personal and professional experiences of covert, overt and institutional racism impact upon them.

 We aim to:

-- Provide strategies to help participants overcome barriers and enhance their skills to be able to thrive as Black global majority leaders;
+- Provide strategies to help participants overcome barriers and enhance their skills to be able to thrive as Global Majority leaders.

 - Ensure participants develop their own personal learning plan in order to help them progress in their careers.